dariusakin20/Device-Keyboard/README.md

 ## Introduction

 For this coding challenge, the user needs to input half written words so the program can output suggestions to them.
-To start, I created a class called "Typing".
+To start, I created a class called "Typing.java".
 This class contains variables that hold the half completed the user  inputted, the uses of those words, the confidences of the words, and the corrections.
 A confidence is the likelihood of a word being returned more likely then others.

 ### Consturctor
 The constructor outputs to the user to complete the sentence to see the auto complete keyboard and the sentence that needs to be completed.